firiceguo/Auto-download-rvc.ust.hk/README.md

 ## Update 2017/2/9

 All of the softwares are up-to-date.
-(It indecates that you can use pip to install the selenium instead of downloading the package.)
+(It indecates that you can use pip or pip3 for Python 3 to install the selenium instead of downloading the package.)

 In `downloader.py`: